 What does it mean to scale up ‘responsibly’?
-And why is
+And why is it so important?

 To scale responsibly, you need to plan how to take account of your stakeholders, your customers and your supply chain as you expand.
 Lots of organisations can experience big growth spurts, but if they don’t build a solid infrastructure in a timely way, then that growth becomes unsustainable.
 As a result, things like service start to deteriorate, and if you’re in an industry where service is key, then that becomes a big problem.